 Use the rule of thumb to guide you when you chop food.
 Everything should be cut smaller than a thumb’s width before it is served to babies and young children.

-Your baby might prefer their food to be thin sticks or little chunks.
+Your baby might have their own preference for how their food is cut.
+Some like thin sticks, others like little chunks.
 Try both and see what works best for them.

 Do you have a question about Baby Led Weaning?